Efficient classical algorithms for simulating symmetric quantum systems: Background for general symmetry groups

-In the above considerations, the group $G$ and representation $R$ do not directly enter.
+The right-hand side can be computed in time $\operatorname{O}\left(n_\lambda n_q^\omega\right)$, as it is given by the matrix multiplication of $n_\lambda$ blocks each of size at most $n_q\times n_q$. \end{proof} In the above considerations, the group $G$ and representation $R$ do not directly enter.
 In practice, however, we might want to start with those two.
 The irreps of $X$ are in one-to-one correspondence with those of $R$.
 By a simple corollary of the von Neumann bicommutant theorem, multiplicities of irreps in $X$ are the dimensions of the irreps of $G$, and the dimensions of the irreps of $G$ are the multiplicities of the irreps of $A$.
 We thus have that:

 Thus, the problems discussed above become classically tractable if the number $n_\lambda$ of irreps of $G$ with non-zero multiplicity in $R$, as well as the maximum multiplicity $n_q$ of an irrep $\lambda$ in $R$, are both polynomially small.